cs-uob/COMS20012/docs/labs/lab 5.md

-## 1. Setting up Vagrant (you did this part in Lab 1, it should be straightforward)
+## 1. Setting up Vagrant (you have already done this part in Lab 1, it should be straightforward)

 1. On your host machine, open a terminal in you home directory (or whatever directory you are asigned which has good memory).
 Make a directory `mkdir CS_vagrant`
 2. `cd CS_vagrant` and then make another directory `mkdir seclabs`